 The statutory Finnish pension security primarily consists of two statutory pension schemes, the earnings-related pension scheme and the national pension scheme.
 The Statistical Yearbook of Pensioners in Finland gives a comprehensive overall picture of the pensions paid by the Finnish statutory earnings-related and national pension schemes.
 It collects the data on pensions received by a person from different parties into an integrated whole.
 The statistics are almost exhaustive with regards to statutory pension security.

-In the private sector, earnings-related pensions are administered by authorized pension providers as well as company and industry-wide pension funds, and in the public sector by authorized pension providers in the sector.
+In the private sector, earnings-related pensions are administered by authorized pension providers as well as company and industry-wide pension funds and, in the public sector, mainly by Keva.
 The Finnish Centre for Pensions functions as a centre for the earnings-related pension scheme and collects the information required for the administration of earnings-related pension matters.
 The national pension scheme is managed by Kela.

 Statutory pension provision also includes pensions from military injuries insurance, motor liability insurance and workers’ compensation insurance, i.e. so-called SOLITA pensions.
 Of these statistical figures only SOLITA compensations (counted as pensions) for those receiving SOLITA pension in addition to their earnings-related or national pension are included.
 Persons receiving SOLITA pensions alone are not included in the statistic.
 The Finnish Motor Insurers’ Centre and the Federation of Accident Insurance Institutions collect the necessary information needed for statistical compilation from the traffic and accident insurance providers.